Warning! This package is a prototype and is under active development. Breaking changes are likely.

 install.packages(

-"epidist", repos = "https://epinowcast.r-universe.dev"
+repos = c("https://mc-stan.org/r-packages/", getOption("repos"))

 )

-# once `cmdstanr` is installed:
+# once `cmdstanr` is installed

 cmdstanr::install_cmdstan()

-Note: You can speed up CmdStan installation using the cores argument.
-If you are installing a particular version of epinowcast, you may also need to install a past version of CmdStan, which you can do with the version argument.
+, you may also need to install a past version of CmdStan, which you can do with the version

 Resources